$$ Eubacteria

 Quercus rubra

 Something I find exciting about this tree is that it’s a new way to orient oneself as a naturalist, despite the fact that the biodiversity it encapsulates is 4 billion years in the making.
 We may have been identifying and categorizing living things for the entirety of human existence, but we have only had the concept of an evolutionary tree since around the time of Darwin.
 And the tree itself has evolved dramatically as taxonomists hone the ability to compare organisms at a molecular level.
 Only within my lifetime has it grown into its current triadic shape, dividing life on earth into three major superkingdoms or domains or whatever you want to call them: Eubacteria, Archaea, and Eukarya.
-(I’ll start with Eubacteria in the next post, if I stick to the recipe, at least.)
+(I’ll elaborate on this somewhat in the next post, if I stick to the recipe, at least.)

 Tamiasciurus hudsonicus